UrbanCCD-UChicago/plenario-docs/source/includes/_weather.md

 | **state**        | Two-digit state code                                                                                              |
 | **location**     | Latitude and longitude location of weather station.
 Can be queried with a GeoJSON shape using `location__within`. |

-For any given parameter above, the query can be modified with [query operators](#query-operators-for-raw-data).
+For any given parameter above, the query can be modified with [attribute operators](#attribute-operators).

 ### Responses